 Vitamin D for Bone Health and Overall Wellbeing

 The foundation of lifelong skeletal strength begins with effective mineral absorption.
-This nutrient plays a crucial role in ensuring your body can properly utilize the calcium you consume.
+This nutrient plays a crucial role in ensuring your body can properly utilize the calcium you consume — a critical factor in preventing osteoporosis.

 The Role in Calcium Absorption and Bone Strength